Last Updated: 02/22/22 | February 22nd, 2022

 2. The Local NYC

 This hostel is known for having one of the friendliest staffs in town.
 They really make it their mission to get people socializing, and the common area is regularly used for hosting events, screening movies, or showcasing artwork.
-There’s also a roof terrace overlooking NYC’s skyline, and a bar with great cocktails (the bartenders are generous pourers).
-The rooms are clean and comfortable too!
+I especially love the roof terrace overlooking NYC’s skyline and that they have a bar on-site with great cocktails (the bartenders are generous pourers).
+The rooms are clean and comfortable too.
+It’s a good choice for people who want to socialize.

 The Local NYC at a glance: